+Table 3.
+Alive and dead prawns may have been lost at different rates.
+This table shows how a scenario where dead and alive were lost at the same rate (20%) impacts estimates of survival.
+Number at start is the number of prawns in the treatment group at the start.
+True number alive is the number of prawns after the release stage that remain alive, including lost prawns.
+Observed total is all the prawns remaining in the trap after the experiment.

-Unbanded
+Unbanded prawns

 Some prawns lost their bands (Figure 5).
 We can’t know what treatment they were from.
-We are planning on excluding them.

-How will this impact survival estimates?
+Question: How will this impact survival estimates?
 Should we perform a formal analysis on Unbanded vs Treatment?

-We are comfortable with the assumption that the probability a prawn lost its band is random with regard to treatment, alive or dead, etc. We plan to ignore unbanded prawns.
+Proposed answer: Our current answer is to make the assumption that the probability a prawn lost its band is random with regard to treatment, alive or dead, etc. We plan to ignore unbanded prawns.

 Figure 5.
 Each treatment group was denoted with a different coloured band.
 The plot above shows the number of prawns that lost their band per trial.